 3. Keep current

-When internal customers are barred by company policy from buying externally, product managers can become overly focussed on internal issues.
+When internal customers are barred by company policy from buying externally, product managers can become overly focused on internal issues.
 They spend insufficient time looking outside the business.

 What you can do: Create a product roadmap that incorporates benchmarking against the external competition and the expectations of your stakeholders.

 By researching commercial products and your users’ needs, you protect yourself from being unduly influenced by internal discussions and expectations of technical feasibility.

 Benchmarking against the competition is vitally important for product managers of internal products.
 It makes you aware of trends that inform your technical roadmap, user experience, processes, promotion, and pricing.